Bank of America poaches UBS Asia's Gore in hiring tug-of-war-sources

 | HONG KONG

-HONG KONG Bank of America Merrill Lynch has poached UBS's UBSN.VX Asia mergers-and-acquisitions head Stephen Gore to helm its M&A unit for Asia-Pacific excluding Japan, two sources said, the latest of several hirings the banks have made from each other.
+HONG KONG Bank of America Merrill Lynch (BAC.N) has poached UBS's UBSN.VX Asia mergers-and-acquisitions head Stephen Gore to helm its M&A unit for the Asia-Pacific region excluding Japan, said two sources familiar with the matter.

-UBS has the more successful mergers franchise in the region, league table data show, and the loss of Gore will deal a blow to its standing.
-The 19-year UBS veteran's move marks yet another high-profile departure from the Swiss bank to its American rival since last year.
+UBS has the more successful mergers franchise in the region, league table data show, but the loss of Gore will deal a blow to its standing.
+To rub salt on the wound, the 19-year UBS veteran's move marks yet another high-profile departure from the Swiss bank to its American rival since last year.

 A spokesman for UBS confirmed that Gore had left the bank, but could not immediately say if his successor has been identified.

-Bank of America declined to comment, while Gore could not be reached for comment.
+A Bank of America spokesman did not offer any immediate comment, while Gore could not be reached for comment.

 Recent arrivals at Bank of America include its Asia president Matthew Koder, who joined from UBS last year, and Alex Wilmott-Sitwell, who in April made the same switch to be the U.S. bank's president of Europe and emerging markets ex-Asia.